If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 A thick, dark substance that fills your infant’s intestines before birth and is eliminated as stool after birth.

-Meconium stools are the first stools your baby will have after birth, and it is perfectly normal.
-It appears greenish-black because it contains bilirubin, a yellowish-green breakdown of red blood cells.
-The colostrum in your breast milk acts as a laxative and helps your baby pass the meconium in about 3 days.
+Meconium stools are the first stools your baby will have after birth, and they are perfectly normal.
+They appear greenish-black because they contain bilirubin, yellowish-green pigment from the breakdown of red blood cells.
+Colostrum, the first milk made while breastfeeding, acts as a laxative and helps your baby pass the meconium.

 The information in this section was derived from the following: